Scaffolding rental costs

 Subtotal

-The additional costs are roughly on par with the rent alone.
-If you need more than four weeks, the downtime becomes affordable – as long as the scaffolding can remain in place without modification.
+The additional costs are roughly equivalent to the base rent.
+If you need the scaffolding for longer than four weeks, the rental period becomes relatively inexpensive – as long as it can remain in place without any modifications.

 Apartment building, 250 m² facade – 4 weeks